Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 If a variable of any level is not defined (empty or \<variable name\>-NOTFOUND) and the upper level variable is defined, the content of the non-defined variable will be searched for at the next configuration step.
-If search process in level 3 doesn't find the required files, it searches in default places also.
+If search process in level 3 does not find the required files, it searches in default places also.

 *Note*: Freetype search process tries to find ft2build.h file in 3RDPARTY_FREETYPE INCLUDE dir and after that adds "3RDPARTY_FREETYPE_INCLUDE /freetype2" path to common includes if it exists.